mindersec/minder/docs/docs/tutorials/remediations.md

 minder profile delete -i $ID
 ```

-Edit the YAML file of the profile you want to use and set the `remediate` attribute to
+Edit the YAML file of the profile you want to use and set the `remediate` attribute
 to `on`:
 ```yaml
 ---